kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/dataflow/cache/basic/usage.md

 The API can be accessed through:
 - `shared.data.source.cache.CacheSource` - facade interface at the core module level.
-- `app.data.source.cache.AppCacheSource` - decorator class at the app level.
+- `app.common.data.source.cache.AppCacheSource` - decorator class at the app level.

 The difference is that the class serves as a **decorator** and can provide extra methods without impacting facade implementations.